-Where to Stay in Madrid, Spain: Best Areas & Hotels
+Where to Stay in Madrid: 13 Best Neighborhoods

-If you’re heading to Madrid Spain, you’re probably thinking of Where to Stay in Madrid.
-I will give you an insight into the best area to stay in Madrid in this article.
-Read on as I show you the best of Madrid.
+If you’re heading to Madrid Spain, you’re probably thinking of where to stay in Madrid.
+I will give you an insight into the best areas to stay in Madrid in this article.
+Keep reading and find out!

 If you are looking for a city break that offers both the convenience and luxury of a modern metropolis, as well as the culture and architectural beauty of a city founded in the 9th century, the Spanish capital, Madrid, should definitely be a contender.